 This full-time, 21-course, 70-semester hour program is completed in two years and allows prelicensure students to pursue an advanced degree in nursing while developing the skills required to become a registered nurse.
 Courses are taught in a hybrid format combining on-campus and online coursework, and every student will receive an iPad at the beginning of the program.

-Students in the nursing master’s entry program will also have access to a state-of-the-art Simulation Center located at Elmhurst Memorial Hospital.
+Students in the nursing master’s entry program also have access to a state-of-the-art Simulation Center located at Elmhurst Memorial Hospital.

 If you have any further questions about Elmhurst's nursing master's entry program, please contact us.